Sewists: We’ve got to talk about gifts for sewing lovers.

 (3) I checked out No Patterns Needed from my library after hearing a fascinating interview with the author, Rosie Martin, on the Thread Cult podcast.
 It’s a cool book, with edgy-yet-simple garment patterns that could be taken in different ways based on fabric choice.

-(6) Skirts are fab sewing projects for the fledgling home sewist.
+(6) Skirts are excellent sewing projects for the fledgling home sewist.
 Skirt-a-Day Sewing offers 28 skirt designs that a sewist can stitch for her unique measurements.

 Build a sewing practice with… practice!

 (1) Newbie sewists, rejoice!
 Sewlebrity Mimi G.’s got ya covered with her Sew-It Academy.
 For about $12 a month, you can access video sewing lessons, a private Facebook Group, and live chats with Mimi.

 (2) Craftsy offers more than 180 online, on-demand sewing classes.
 I’d love to take a class on patternmaking or do a session with Kenneth D. King, because he seems so wise and encouraging.
 (FYI, Craftsy doesn’t do gift certificates; instead gift givers purchase classes, kits, or supplies as presents.)

 (3) Online sewing hotspot Indiesew sells kits for sewing your own jeans.
 I’ve bought Indiesew denim, and it’s gorgeous!
 Just sayin’…

 (4) HOW CUTE is this Year in Bloom poke-and-stitch calendar kit?
 I can’t think of a better way to dip your toe into embroidery.